 You can pick one or more of these 10 investment funds.
 Click on each fund to see its performance page.

 You can change your investment choice whenever you like.
 If you choose higher risk funds, you can switch to lower risk funds as you approach retirement.
 You might want to pick several funds to spread your risk.

 Legal & General take a fee each year to manage the investment fund.
-This is currently 0.4%.
+This is in brackets.

 Gilts and Bonds:

 Fixed Interest Gilts (0.1%)

 Corporate Bonds (0.15%)

 How to pay AVCs